nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_search_for_prescriptions.md

 > The Spine Interaction Id for this operation is `ExternalPrescriptionSearch_1_0`.

-#### Payload Request Parameters ####
+#### HTTP Query String Parameters ####

-The incoming parameters are validated to ensure the correct length of parameters and allowable characters.
+The incoming parameters, found in the URL query string, are validated to ensure the correct length of parameters and allowable characters.

 The parameter names are as follows, note that these are case sensitive: